Repeating a school year – a big decision!

 In some cases, a decision is clear cut.
 And for many children, repeating a year stands them in good stead as they continue the journey of school life.
 The second year establishes, builds or consolidates the concepts, skills or knowledges not acquired the first time around.

 For other students, the decision is fraught with difficulty.
 What are the particular skills/knowledges/concepts the child has not acquired?
 What provision will there be for the child to acquire these over subsequent years, should repeating not be an option?
 If the child does repeat, are they likely to acquire the skills and knowledge on their second attempt?
 Will they maintain progress over time?
 How will the child cope socially and emotionally?
 What is the best long term strategy for this particular child?
-If repeating in not an option, what other strategies will be in place to support this child’s individual needs?
+If repeating is not an option, what other strategies will be in place to support this child’s individual needs?

 Unfortunately, there is no definitive way of knowing how successful the second year will be.
 However, if intervention programs like Reading Recovery or other powerful models of support are unavailable, educators must consider the appropriateness of options that are available.
 If the remaining options are to be implemented by ancillary staff, schools need to consider how effective these programs are likely to be, given that the harder to teach students will be supported by personnel with the least amount of (teacher) training?